purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

 -   **meKeywordLabel** : *String.
 Optional.
 Default=Current User* <br />
     The label to be shown on the suggestion box or selected list of user when using the [me] keyword.
 (Since v.2.3)

+-   **showSelected** : *Boolean.
+Optional.
+Default=true* <br />
+    Controls whether the selected list of people should be shown.
+Default is true.
+When wanting to only show the people picker input, set this value to false.
+See example below.

+    Example:

+        $("input[name='findUser']").pickSPUser({
+            showSelected: false,
+            onPickUser: function(personObj){
+                // keep the list of selected user empty this.pickSPUser("method", "clear");

+                // Now do something with the person the user just selected alert(personObj.displayName + " was selected!");
+            }
+        });

 Return Value
 ------------